ripple/ripple-rest/docs/REF.md

   "message": "Path could not send partial amount.
 Please ensure that the src_address has sufficient funds (in the src_amount currency, if specified) to execute this transaction."
 }
 ```
+More information about transaction errors can be found on the [Ripple Wiki](https://ripple.com/wiki/Transaction_errors).

 Note: save the `confirmation_token` to check for transaction confirmation by matching that against new `notification`'s.